scoknig/personal-site/content/projects/index.md

 - [Building my home lab](/linux-poll/) to experiment with new (to me) tech

-- Learning [CircuitPython](https://circuitpython.org/) to program microcontrollers and build cool electronics projects (more on that soon)
+- Learning [CircuitPython](https://circuitpython.org/) to program microcontrollers and build cool electronics projects

 - [Using data](http://www.markwk.com/data-analysis-for-apple-health.html) to systematically improve my nutrition and activity habits